 - A later episode plays it straight, with a man taking House, Thirteen, and several patients hostage in order to force House to diagnose his unknown illness.
 After hours of stand-off and letting hostages go, they succeed in diagnosing him, and he injects himself with the cure just as the SWAT team breaks through the wall.

 - Law & Order: The police half of this show expect armed confrontations, but the lawyers often have to deal with them too, sometimes inside the courtroom.
 An example is needed because these get complex: SVU has a young White Supremacist take out the defendant and judge in open court before being shot by his long-time co-whatever, actually an undercover federal agent.
 The agent was played by Marcia Gay Harden, and the role netted her an Emmy nomination.

 - Executed quite well in an episode of Shark.

 - Quentin Tarantino's guest appearance in Alias.

-- Well, MP's did appear once in the early first-season episode "Dear Dad" (Klinger's first appearance), but even then Father Mulcahy politely asked the MP's to wait there as he went off and handled the issue (Klinger threatened to frag Burns with a grenade), there was one later episode that showed that the head MP over the area was extremely corrupt and took bribes from Rosie to ignore her bar (and the rest of the post).
+- Well, MP's did appear once in the early first-season episode "Dear Dad", but even then Father Mulcahy politely asked the MP's to wait there as he went off and handled the issue (Klinger threatened to frag Burns with a grenade), there was one later episode that showed that the head MP over the area was extremely corrupt and took bribes from Rosie to ignore her bar (and the rest of the post).
+They also showed up to foil some of Klinger's attempts at desertion in "Officer of the Day" and other episodes.

 - Done on Chuck, where it turned out that the situation was set up by FULCRUM agents wanting to know why so many of their agents kept dying around the Buy More area.